-The fast-charging unit costs about Rs 3-4 lakh to set up, this means that the government needs to spend ~1.80 lakh crore for setting up charging stations in India.
-This is a huge amount that the government wants to spend for achieving EV target by 2030.
+The fast-charging unit cost about Rs 3-4 lakh to set up, this means that the government needs to spend 1.80 lakh crore for setting up charging stations in India.
+This is a huge amount that the government wants to spend on achieving EV target by 2030.

 Should we let the Sleeping Dogs lie!?